-In late 2018, Cuivre River Electric Cooperative (CREC), along with 49 other co-ops in the state of Missouri, participated in the triennial member satisfaction survey conducted every three years by our power supplier, Associated Electric Cooperative Inc. (AECI).
+In Fall 2021, Cuivre River Electric Cooperative (CREC) along with 50 other co-ops in the state of Missouri, participated in the Triennial Member Satisfaction Survey conducted every three years by our power supplier, Associated Electric Cooperative, Inc. (AECI).

-Overall, the survey focused on measuring member satisfaction and cooperative performance on a number of service and operations areas, including: contact experiences; handling problems; service reliability; outage restoration; rates and value and cooperative principles.
-Feedback on additional areas such as communications and advertising; renewable energy and electric vehicles; use of computers, Internet and social media; appliance saturations for energy intensive equipment, was also collected.
+In general, the survey focused on measuring member satisfaction and cooperative performance in several service and operations areas, such as contact experiences; handling problems; service reliability; outage restoration; rates and value, and cooperative principles.
+Feedback on additional areas such as communications, online account management, renewable energy, electric vehicles; and household energy use, was also collected.

-As a part of the survey, three questions were asked to generate an American Customer Satisfaction Index (ACSI) score: Overall Satisfaction, Meeting Expectations, and Comparison to An Ideal Utility Company, and Likelihood to Choose Again.
+As a part of the survey, four questions were asked to generate an American Customer Satisfaction Index (ACSI) score: Overall Satisfaction, Meeting Expectations, Comparison to an Ideal Utility Company, and Likelihood to Choose Again.
 The questions were rated on a scale of 1-10, with 10 as the ideal score, and converted to a scale of 0-100 for reporting.
-This year, CREC achieved an ACSI score of 89 -- the same score achieved in the 2018-2019 triennial survey -- and one of the highest among electric cooperatives.
+Overall, CREC maintained its ACSI score of 89 -- the same score achieved in the 2018-2019 triennial survey -- and one of the highest among electric cooperatives.
 According to results from the 2021 National Survey on the Co-op Difference, the average ACSI score was 83, which puts CREC above the average of high-performing co-ops from around the country who participated in the survey.

 In other key findings, on the same scale of 1-10, CREC achieved high marks (8,9, or 10) from members in these areas related to our co-op:

 - Gives money back: 8.88

 - Restores power quickly: 8.87